SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/settings_en.md

 When set to `0`, there are exactly enough karma items to raise max karma to 10, regardless of the selected victory condition.

-### Passage progress without Survivor
-`Passage progress without Survivor` (PPwS) is a setting in the Rain World Remix settings which affects when The Dragon Slayer, The Friend, and The Wanderer can be earned.
-Enabling PPwS makes it possible to earn these passages without first earning The Survivor.

-The Randomizer mod will override the behavior in-game to match your player YAML setting.

 ### Victory condition
 The default victory condition, ascension, logically requires raising max karma to 10 (which requires 8 karma items) and accessing Subterranean (or, for Saint, Rubicon).